 - I. Required courses in the major-12 hours: WGSS 100, 365, 400. - II.
 Additional course requirements-at least 24 hours from WGSS 451 and the courses listed below, with at least three courses from the Humanities listing, and at least three courses chosen from the Natural Science/Social Science listing.
 Special topics courses or other courses with relevant content may be substituted with approval of the program director.
 12 of the additional 24 hours must be at the 300 level or above. - III.
-Other departmental requirements-Major, oral and computer competencies are demonstrated through completion of WGSS 400 with a grade of C or higher.
+Other departmental requirements-Major competency is demonstrated in WGSS 400.
+The course must be completed with a grade of C or higher.